 Citizens of Niger can legally use VPNs, and the tiny portion of the population that uses the internet can do so without restriction.

 Nigeria has been at the centre of controversy when it comes to internet censorship involving social media.
 However, the use of VPNs here is legal.

 North Korea ❌ ✔

 North Korea is infamous for its censorship, with the government having blocked access to multiple social media sites.
-It has also banned its diplomats from accessing the internet while overseas.
+Instead of the internet, citizens of the country only have access to “Kwangmyong,” a national intranet.
+North Korea has also banned its diplomats from accessing the internet while overseas.
+Visitors to the country can access the internet via 3G but may not use VPNs.
 On the subject of VPNs, it’s not crystal clear whether or not they are legal.
 Some reports state that they are illegal, while others imply that certain providers are allowed.

 Norwegian citizens can legally use VPNs and can access the internet without worrying about government censorship or restrictions.